The Best Patios for Après-Ski in North America

 Sundeck Restaurant on Aspen Mountain ©The Little Nell Hotel

-Vail, Colorado: Pepi’s Covered Patio
+Vail, Colorado: Pepi’s Restaurant and Bar

 Pepi’s outdoor deck at the iconic Gastof Gramshammer provides some of the best outdoor experiences you’ll find in the Vail Valley.
 Pepi’s, named for the Austrian ski racer who established the Gastof, is a legendary eatery close to the slopes near Gondola One.
 It’s hailed as “the sunniest deck in Vail Village.”
-Pepi’s is a great spot for lunch, après-ski and dinner, so we won’t judge if you go twice in a day.
+Pepi’s is a great spot for lunch, après-ski, and dinner, so we won’t judge if you go twice in a day.
 But it’s not only great for spring since the heated covered patio section is open year-round.

 Breckenridge, Colorado: Quandry Tequila Bistro